 Remove Electronic Devices

-This is the Digital Age so it might seem tough to remove all TVs, desktops/laptops, and smartphones/tablets.
+This is the Digital Age so it might seem tough to remove all TVs, several desktops/laptops, and smartphones/tablets.
 However, one of the main issues is the lights created by LEDs/LCDs.
 This can cause effects like eye strain, which can keep you from sleeping.

 If you’re going to use electronic devices in your bedroom make sure to switch them off at least one hour before bedtime.